Chapter 6

 primarily agrarians

-- Insisted on no special privileges for special classes, esp. manufacturers.
+- Insisted on no special privileges for special classes, esp.

 6. Believed in freedom of speech